Premises Liability Attorneys

 5. Amusement Park Accidents

-If an amusement park’s grounds or facilities are not maintained in a reasonable manner that prevents foreseeable injuries, owners could be liable for damages incurred by injury or death.
+If an amusement park’s grounds or facilities are not maintained in a reasonable manner to prevent foreseeable injuries, owners could be liable for damages incurred by injury or death.
 Some cases could also involve a product liability claim, if the injury or death results from defective ride equipment or machinery.

 6. Defective Surfaces

-Common examples of defective surfaces include uneven pavement, missing or broken stairs, and loose floor tiles, which can easily cause bodily harm or even death if left unattended to.
+Common examples of defective surfaces include uneven pavement along walkways, missing or broken stairs, and loose floor tiles, which can easily cause bodily harm or even death if left unattended.

 7. Negligent Security

-When an individual is attacked or suffers serious injuries due to a property owner’s failure to secure the premises, the property owner could be liable for the victim’s medical bills, lost wages, and other damages.
+When an individual is attacked or suffers serious injuries due to a property owner’s failure to secure the premises or otherwise provide inadequate security, the property owner could be liable for the victim’s medical bills, lost wages, and other damages.

 When is a property owner liable for the safety of invitees to their property?